ARE YOUR LINKEDIN CONTACTS A TRADE SECRET?

 “Trade dress” refers to the distinctive way that a product is packaged or presented.
 Examples include the shape of a Coca-Cola bottle or the color of Tiffany’s blue boxes.
 You obviously can’t trademark the general idea of putting soda in a bottle or jewelry in a box, but if the color and shape are distinctive enough and are separate from the functionality of the product, then they’re protected, and a competitor can’t simply copy them.

 Of course, websites are different from trademarks, which provide businesses with a number of additional rules to consider.
-I’ve blogged about the importance of protecting trademarks in an earlier article (http://www.hammers-law.com/business-fraud/dont-skimp-protecting-trademarks/).
+I’ve blogged about the importance of protecting trademarks in an earlier article (https://www.hammers-law.com/business-fraud/dont-skimp-protecting-trademarks/).
 But differences aside, this ruling is important because it affirms that a website can be protected by the law.
 In particular, a website can be a significant aspect of a company’s “trade dress,” and online shops now have legal recourse if their websites appear to have been copied by a competitor.

 WAGE GARNISHMENT: A MINEFIELD FOR ORANGE COUNTY BUSINESSES